 This topic describes how to use the Biologics application to create new Registry Sources, i.e. members of any Registry Source Type, including cell lines, molecules, nucleotide sequences, expression systems, etc. Users creating these entities may specify a name, or have one generated for them using a naming pattern.
-Entity names can also be edited later.
+Names can also be edited later.
 If desired, administrators may also hide the ability to specify or edit names.

 Create Registry Sources in the User Interface